Tommy Forecast: Southampton

 In July 2008, Forecast was signed by Southampton for an undisclosed fee on a five-year contract.
 Forecast's transfer from Tottenham to Southampton was a result of a renegotiation of Gareth Bale's sell-on clause, who had made the reverse move in the previous season, after Southampton entered financial troubles.
 At Southampton, he became very much a third choice keeper behind Kelvin Davis and Bartosz Białkowski, and therefore appeared more at reserve team level; however after Białkowski's loan to Ipswich Town at the end of the 2008–09 season he became second choice keeper.

 On 13 August 2009, Forecast joined Grimsby Town on a one-month loan following an injury to Town's first-choice goalkeeper Nick Colgan.
 Forecast made his full professional debut the following day for Grimsby against Crewe Alexandra in a 4–0 defeat, The Crewe Chronicle described Forecast's debut as "one of the most shockingly inept displays the Football League has ever seen".
 Grimsby sent Forecast back early from his loan spell on 3 September after he failed to impress in his four games with The Mariners, and with Colgan still out on the sidelines Town manager Mike Newell opted to bring in Josh Lillis from Scunthorpe United to fill in the sticks until Colgan's return.

-During the 2010–11 season, Forecast found himself demoted to the fourth choice keeper at Southampton, having fallen behind Jack Doble in the pecking order, who would fill in on the bench for Kelvin Davis and Bartosz Białkowski in the club's league fixtures.
+During the 2010–11 season, Forecast found himself demoted to the fourth choice keeper at Southampton, having fallen behind Jack Dovey in the pecking order, who would fill in on the bench for Davis and Białkowski in the club's league fixtures.

 On 31 January 2011, he joined Eastbourne Borough on a 28-day loan, and on 11 August 2011, he joined Thurrock on loan for a month following which he was loaned to Bromley for a three-month period.

-On 4 June 2013, Southampton confirmed on their website that Tommy Forecast, alongside seven other professional players, would be released.
+On 4 June 2013, Southampton confirmed on their website that Forecast, alongside seven other professional players, would be released.